 Low and Standard User plans have always caused confusion for Kiwi electricity consumers - despite best intentions, they add another level of complexity to an already-confusing industry.
-And last week’s announcement from the Government that it’ll be haere rā to Low User Plans now has even more Kiwis scratching their heads.
-So, what’s changing, and what will it mean for Kiwis and their power bills?
+And the Government’s plans to say haere rā to Low User Plans over the next few years has even more Kiwis scratching their heads.
+So, why are things changing, and what will it mean for Kiwis and their power bills?

 The current situation

 We love a good breakdown of industry information, and you can find a general overview of User Plans in this blog here.
 But in short, under the current user plan structure, distribution companies charge different metering rates for Low Users and Standard Users at regulated thresholds based on kilowatt (kWh) usage per year.
 Households that use more than 8,000kWh each year should be on a Standard User plan, while households that use less than 8,000kWh over a year should be on a Low user plan.
 From Christchurch south, however, the threshold is 9,000kWh.

 The Standard User Plan has a higher daily charge and a lower charge per kWh used, and it’s usually for households of more than two people who are home lots and use a lot of electricity for heating and hot water, or large flats.
 The Low User plan has a lower daily charge but a higher kWh rate.
 These are usually households of one or two people living in well insulated, energy efficient houses, often also using other forms of energy (like gas hot water or a wood burner fire).